 • A calculus type of cholecystitis occurs in the following conditions

 • Patient with aids affected by another viruses’ cytomegalovirus.

 • Calculus type of cholecystitis occur in the following cases

 • Drugs like hormonal therapies in females.

-• Pain occurs in the right side of abdomen and extends to the right shoulder.
+• Pain occurs in the right side of the abdomen and extends to the right shoulder.

 • Pain in the right upper abdominal quadrant is very sharp and steady.